sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ### Dash ENI Forward Orch ###

 A new orchagent DashEniFwdOrch is added which runs on NPU to translate the requirements into ACL Rules.

+DashEniFwdOrch should infer the type of endpoint (local or remote) by parsing the DPU/vDPU table and saving the local DPU PA's in a set.

 ```mermaid
 flowchart LR